orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2023.1.md

 - We upgraded to Font Awesome 6
 - Orbeon Forms now supports Tomcat 10+, WildFly 27+ (TODO)
 - In addition to Ehcahe 2.x, we added support for the JCache API (JSR-107) ([doc](/installation/caches.md#enabling-jcache-providers))
+- Expired sessions now send a status code 440 to the client

 ## Compatibility notes